Taking pets abroad requires considerable research and planning – especially if you decide not to use a specialist pet travel agent.

 Plan Vaccinations Early

 Some countries – such as Australia – have very stringent rules for vaccinations.
-For example, if taking a dog to Australia then it must be vaccinated against rabies at least six months before the travel date.
+For example, if you’re taking your dog to Australia then it must be vaccinated against rabies at least six months before the travel date.
 This means that the sooner you can carry out your research and begin the necessary vaccinations the sooner your pet can be transported abroad.

 Consider Transportation Options

 When taking pets abroad there are a number of possible transportation options.
 Your final destination, the distance being travelled, your budget and your pet’s personality can all have an effect on which mode of transport you eventually opt for.

 Pets travelling over short distances – such as from the UK to France – may opt to transport their pet by road.
 This you can do yourself, or alternatively it can be outsourced to a reputable pet courier.
 Due to the times involved with such an operation, road transport may not be suitable for longer-distance travel, nor where one expected to travel through a number of countries in order to reach your final destination due to the potential troubles at the border.

 The most common method of taking pets abroad is on a plane.
 Pets are generally transported in a special climate and press-controlled area of the cargo hold.
 Transporting by plane may be one of the pricier options, but it is also quick and efficient.